pelzolga123/Tic-Tac-Toe-1/README.md

 To play the Game the Users needs to input their names first and you will get a notification when the start button is selected.

-A winner will only be determined if the combinations as set in the game are fulfilled.
+A winner will only be determined if the combinations in the game are fulfilled.
 The game can also be a tie if none of the players hits the winning combinations and all grids are filled.